Building a Transport Package: The Right Way

 Because LexiconHelper processes the file a line at a time, the solution is easy.
 Just make sure that each $modx->lexicon()

-is on it's own line with a hard return at the end and no quotation marks after the call.
+is on its own line with a hard return at the end and no quotation marks after the call.
 In other words, the code above should look like this:

 echo $this->modx->lexicon('mc_file_nf~~File Not Found') . ': ' . $filename;